onify/functions/README.md

 ### Custom modules

-_Coming soon..._
+Want to build your own functions?
+Go right ahead!
+Use this repo as a boilterplate to get started.
+Start by making a copy of `/custom/src/modules/hello` and `/custom/test/hello` folders.
+Good luck!

+> NOTE: Always think [TDD (Test Driven Development)](https://en.wikipedia.org/wiki/Test-driven_development) when you develop your own functions.

 ## Environment variables

 - `NODE_ENV`: The environment in which the application is running.
 - `PORT`: The port number on which the application will listen.
+Default `8585`.
 - `ONIFY_API_TOKEN`: The API token for accessing the Onify Hub API.
 - `ONIFY_API_URL`: The URL of the Onify Hub API.
 - `ONIFY_API_RESOURCES_DOWNLOAD`: Whether to enable the use of custom resources.
+Default `false`.
 Set to `true` to enable.
 - `ONIFY_API_RESOURCES_DESTINATION`: The destination directory for storing custom resources.
+Default `/custom/resources`.
 - `ONIFY_API_RESOURCES_SOURCE`: The source directory for custom resources.
+Default `/` (all resources).
 - `ONIFY_API_RESOURCES_PULL_INTERVAL`: How often to pull resources from Onify API.
 Default to 30 minutes.

 Here is example of an `.env` file: